Specialist Experience and Skills

 My skills and experience boosting confidence and self-esteem: This has been a central aspect with nearly all pupils I have worked with.
 Firstly, helping a child or young person establish their strengths and challenges for themselves is really important and then having an open and honest chat about it.
 Next, establishing simple targets together, always praising effort over ability, making sessions invigorating and fun and gently building up to more challenging application when appropriate.
 Equally offering some choice in the academic level to garner an attitude to learning where the child wants to challenge themselves and flex their ability a bit more.
 I am a proponent of directly teaching the Growth Mindset approach and if appropriate (and with parental consent) directly explaining some of the strengths and challenges that may come with certain diagnoses.
 With a nimble approach using these tools we can empower children and young people to find their feet and to use this growing confidence to fill any “learning gaps” or core skills that may need that extra help.

-My skills and experience providing fun and engaging sessions, to boost confidence and self-esteem: I have been lucky to train with LETTA and an Outstanding school to strive for engaging lessons that motivate.
-I am nimble and can bring energy to classes and tune these according to the needs of the pupil on the particular day and embed them within a structure.
+My skills and experience providing fun and engaging sessions, to boost confidence and self-esteem: I have been lucky to train with LETTA and a number of Ofsted Outstanding schools to strive for engaging lessons that motivate.
+I am nimble and I can bring energy to sessions and tune these according to the needs of the pupil on the particular day, embedded within a routine structure.
 Only through creative and experiential processes can learners take leaps.

-My skills and experience working with students with anxiety and/or depression: I have worked with a great many students with anxiety and depression and used a range of approaches.
+My skills and experience supporting students anxiety: I have worked with a great many students with anxiety and used a range of approaches.
 First and foremost it is crucial to build a trusting, respectful relationship.
 Developing frequent check-ins to develop emotional literacy: the ability to identify one’s own emotional state, especially as alexithymia or similar difficulties are quite common in autistic individuals.
 From there we can learn strategies to support ourself or to seek support from others.
-I have practiced regulating activities such as physical exercise, yoga, deep breathing, grounding exercises and visualisation, meditation, some sensory integration techniques and talking strategies to empower adolecsents with the tools they need.
+I have practiced regulating activities such as physical exercise, yoga, deep breathing, grounding exercises and visualisation, meditation, some sensory integration techniques and talking strategies to empower adolescents with the tools they need.
 Coaching discussions encouraging self expression, young men talking about their feelings and advocating for a healthy lifestyle are crucial elements too.
 I have run art sessions with young people with ASD to encourage emotional literacy and supported a pupil following trauma.
 I have a solid foundation in identifying targets from the SCERTS framework in Emotional Self Regulation and Mutual Regulation.
 I have worked within Multi Disciplinary Teams alongside CAMHS and Adult Services Educational Psychologists, Psychiatrists, Sensory Integration OTs and Speech and Language Therapists.